OLED: One-Class Learned Encoder-Decoder Network with Adversarial Context Masking for Novelty Detection: Method

 \subsubsection{Threshold Unit}

-Activation maps generated by $M$ are input into $T$ to generate a mask. $T$ requires a threshold hyperparameter that determines what percentage of the pixels in the image will not be masked.
+Activation maps generated by $MG$ are input into $T$ to generate a mask. $T$ requires a threshold hyperparameter that determines what percentage of the pixels in the image will not be masked.
 In this way, the same amount of pixels are masked in each image, ensuring that the reconstruction errors are comparable between samples.

-For each activation map, pixels with activations in the top 1 - t percent are set to 0.
+For each activation map, pixels with activations in the top 1 - $t$ percent are set to 0.
 The final mask is obtained by setting the remaining activations to one.
-More formally, given an activation map $A$ and a scalar $s$ that represents the numeric value of the pixel with the $t$ highest activation:
+More formally, given an activation map $A$ and a scalar $s$ that represents the numeric value of the pixel with the $t$ highest activations:

 As it stands, this is a discontinuous function, which is known to have less stable optimization.
-In order to eliminate this problem, the threshold operation is reformulated in terms of continuous ReLU activation functions:
+In order to eliminate this problem, the threshold operation is reformulated in terms of continuous ReLU activation function:

-where max(·, 0) represents the ReLU activation, and $\epsilon$ is an infinitesimal positive scalar.
-The above formulation ensures continuity over the entire domain of the function enabling backpropagation through $T$ into $M$.
+where max($A_{ij}$, 0) represents the ReLU activation, and $\epsilon$ is an infinitesimal positive scalar.
+The above formulation ensures continuity over the entire domain of the function enabling backpropagation through $T$ into $MG$.